Introduction

 Looking ahead

-This statement is made voluntarily (as Macmillan does not meet the financial threshold at which publishing a statement becomes mandatory) pursuant to s54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2023.
+This statement is made voluntarily (as Macmillan does not meet the financial threshold at which publishing a statement becomes mandatory) and accords with s54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2024.

-This statement has been formally approved by the trustees of Macmillan Cancer Support at a board meeting on 22 April 2024 and signed on their behalf:
+This statement has been formally approved by the trustees of Macmillan Cancer Support at a board meeting on 24th February 2025 and signed on their behalf.

 Richard Murley, Chair